wtx20074587/cloudberry-pxf/README.md

 - Save the configuration
 - Restart PXF in DEBUG Mode `PXF_DEBUG=true pxf restart`
 - Debug the new configuration in IntelliJ
-- Run a query in GPDB that uses PXF to debug with IntelliJ
+- Run a query in CloudberryDB that uses PXF to debug with IntelliJ

 ## To run a Kerberized Hadoop Cluster